-In Hubstaff’s 2021 Remote Project Management Report, nearly half of respondents cited lack of communication as their biggest challenge when managing remote work.
+In Hubstaff’s 2021 Remote Project Management Report, nearly half of employee respondents cited lack of proper communication as their biggest challenge.

-Using visuals in your internal communications makes it easier for employees to get on the same page, even if they're working from different time zones, locations or departments.
+Visuals make it easier for employees to work more productively, whether they're in different time zones, locations or departments.